 Beat Em Ups

-Asura's Wrath recieved criticism for its story being only 6 to seven hours.
-Migitated someone by the episodic formula it has, as well as some future DLC that adds in a few chapters amongst other new stuff.
+- Asura's Wrath recieved criticism for its story being only 6 to seven hours.
+Migitated somehow by the episodic formula it has, as well as some future DLC that adds in a few chapters amongst other new stuff.

 First Person Shooter

-Inverted with the original Deus Exwhich was explicitly designed as a return to longer in-depth gameplay, leading critics to complain that they never found time to finish it or use half the features.
-The story pacing and quality of the level design in the later parts of the game were also heavily criticized, by fans and even some of the original developers.
+- Inverted with the original Deus Ex, which was explicitly designed as a return to longer in-depth gameplay, leading critics to complain that they never found time to finish it or use half the features.
+The story pacing and quality of the level design in the later parts of the game were also heavily criticized by fans and even some of the original developers.
 The criticism was present with the sequel and the prequel.
 The mobile spinoff got this too, but it was excused since it was a mobile game.

-It's pretty clear that Modern Warfare 2started a trend.
-Every Call of Duty game released after 2009 has had a pretty short campaign ranging from 4 to 6 hours, and so has pretty much every military-style FPS game since.
-The Medal of Honor reboot and the more recent Battlefield games come to mind.
+- It's pretty clear that Modern Warfare 2 started a trend.
+Every Call of Duty game released after 2009 has had a pretty short campaign ranging from 4 to 6 hours, and so has many other military-style FPS games since.
+The Medal of Honor reboot and the later Battlefield games come to mind.
 Presumably the developers have realized that the real meat of the game lies in multiplayer so it just isn't worth it to have a long campaign anymore.

-Battlefield 4 is getting slammed for this, with a campaign that is merely 7 missions long and plagued with bugs.
+- Battlefield 4 got slammed for this, with a campaign that is merely 7 missions long and plagued with bugs.
 Most Youtube playthroughs of the campaign can barely crack 3 or 4 hours.

 Hack And Slash

 - Heavenly Sword only takes roughly 5 to 7 hours to complete.
 Considering that it was heavily marketed as Sony's new, big hit title which would be taking full advantage of the PS3's capabilities, gamers were less than pleased.